-1. Patients with any of the following risk factors:

-- previous infection or colonisation of MRSA - frequent re-admissions to any healthcare facility - transfers from other acute care facility, particularly one known to have a high prevalence of MRSA - residence in long term care facilities - a wound that has not healed (e.g. burn, surgical incision, chronic wounds) - a number of co-morbidities - locales or populations with a high prevalence of community strains of MRSA - a long-term indwelling medical device.

-- Screened routinely at the time of admission unless they are being

-- admitted directly to isolation facilities and it is not planned to attempt to clear them of MRSA carriage.

-- Multiple sites including one from the nose and another mucosal surface.

-- Reasonable sites to swab include anterior nares, skin lesions and wounds, sites of catheters, catheter urine, ostomy sites, groin/perineum, tracheostomy and other skin break in all patients, and sputum from patients with a productive cough.
+Organism Screen who Screen when Sample collection MRSA 1.
+Patients with any of the following risk factors: • previous infection or colonisation of MRSA • frequent readmissions to any healthcare facility • transfers from other acute care facility, particularly one known to have a high prevalence of MRSA • residence in long term care facilities • a wound that has not healed (e.g. burn, surgical incision, chronic Screened routinely at the time of admission unless they are being admitted directly to isolation facilities and it is not planned to attempt to clear them of MRSA carriage.
+Multiple sites including one from the nose and another mucosal surface.
+Reasonable sites to swab include anterior nares, skin lesions and wounds, sites of catheters, catheter urine, ostomy sites, groin/perineum, tracheostomy and other skin break in all patients, and sputum from patients with a productive cough.
+Where maximum sensitivity is required, consideration should be given to adding a throat swab.
+The umbilicus should be sampled in all neonates.

-- Where

-maximum sensitivity is

-required, consideration

-should be given to adding

-a throat swab.
-The

-umbilicus should be

-sampled in all neonates.